Agoric/documentation/main/getting-started/intro-zoe.md

 `Invitations` are ERTP `payments`, so the same principles apply to them as apply to other ERTP `payments`.
-You can send the same `payment` or `invitation` to multiple parties...but when a party *claims* the `payment`/`invitation`, that `payment/invitation` is dead.
-The claimant gets a new `payment/invitation` they know was issued by the desired `issuer`, and which they have exclusive access to.
+You can send the same `payment` or `invitation` to multiple parties...but when a party *claims* the `payment`/`invitation`, the other copies of the `payment/invitation` are dead.
+The claimant gets a new `payment/invitation` they can be sure was issued by the desired `issuer`,

 `Invitations` are single use objects.
 Once used, an `invitation` is destroyed or *burned*.
 If someone shared a valid `invitation` with many parties, only the first one to be used